12 Fatal Mistakes You Can Make When Selling Your Business

 - Maximizing its potential.

-- Applying alternate deal structuring.
+- Transaction deal structuring.

 This document presents 12 of the most vital concerns that will have a direct effect on the selling of your business.
 The omission or even wrong interpretation of just one can greatly affect the value of the business or future success of the potential sale.
-Some of these must be implemented immediately, such as maintaining confidentiality of the future sale, while others can be addressed during the selling process.
+Some of these must be implemented immediately, such as maintaining the confidentiality of the future sale, while others can be addressed during the selling process.
 You will find these 12 suggestions highly informative.

 These are guidelines you will need to know when selling your business to achieve a faster transaction and the best possible price.